qianqian121/CarND-Unscented-Kalman-Filter-Project/README.md

    some sample inputs in 'data/'.
     - eg. `./UnscentedKF ../data/obj_pose-laser-radar-synthetic-input.txt`

+## Setting
+1. Process noise standard deviation longitudinal acceleration in m/s^2.
+The initial value 30 is too big.
+I tuned it to 0.35 which can pass all three threshold.
+2. Process noise standard deviation yaw acceleration in rad/s^2 The initial value 30 is too big.
+I tuned it to 0.53 which can pass all three threshold.

 ## Output
 ![data obj_pose-laser-radar-synthetic-input.txt output](figure_1.png)
 Accuracy - RMSE: [0.0589613, 0.0898863,  0.330667,  0.215506]